 Educate Your Children on Dog Greeting

-People, teach your children proper dog etiquette!
-If your child spooks a strange dog, not only could your kid get hurt, but the pet would be blamed and probably suffer greatly as a result.
+People, teach your children proper dog etiquette.
+If your child spooks a strange dog, not only could your kid get hurt but also the pet would be blamed and probably suffer greatly as a result.

 - Pet the dog gently, paying attention to his response.
 If he seems eager for more, give him a good back scratch.
 Keep your child away from the dog’s face, just in case.

-- Teach your kid to say “thank you” to the doggie when she’s done petting him — pets appreciate politeness, too!
+- Teach your kid to say “Thank you” to the doggie when she’s done petting him — pets appreciate politeness, too.

 I thanked her mother for taking the time to teach her daughter how to approach a strange dog.
-Her mom smiled and explained that a volunteer from the SPCA had done a presentation at her daughter’s school, and all the children had learned how to interact with dogs safely and correctly.
+Her mom explained that a volunteer from the SPCA had done a presentation at her daughter’s school, and all the children had learned how to interact with dogs safely and correctly.

 I am delighted that children are learning these lessons.
-Parents, it’s time for you to learn, too!
+Parents, it’s time for you to learn, too.